Law Student Writing Competition

 The winner will be notified by July 15, 2018.

-Entries must address PLF’s topic questions to be eligible for prizes.
+Entries must address one of PLF’s topic questions to be eligible for prizes.

 An increasing number of local jurisdictions regulate residential rental housing.
 Some regulations require local government employees to conduct extensive, warrantless inspections of residential rental properties (inside and out) in exchange for a certificate to continue renting the property.
 Some jurisdictions attempt to force landlords and tenants to agree to warrantless inspections, by fining the landlord and refusing to issue a rental certificate for the property.
 What are the best constitutional arguments against warrantless searches that can be raised by the landlord and the tenants, with particular emphasis on the Fourth Amendment and the unconstitutional conditions doctrine?